bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/node-js-docs.md

 While all Node.js projects are expected to be installable by all package managers once published, their development teams are often required to use one specific package manager.
 To make this process easier, Node.js ships with a tool called [Corepack](https://nodejs.org/dist/v16.13.1/docs/api/corepack.html) that aims to make all package managers transparently available in your environment - provided you have Node.js installed.

-By default Corepack won’t enforce any specific package manager and will use the generic “Last Known Good” versions associated with each Node.js release, but you can improve this experience by setting the [`"packageManager"`](https://nodejs.org/dist/v16.13.1/docs/api/all.html#packages_packagemanager) field in your project’s `package.json`.
+By default Corepack won’t enforce any specific package manager and will use the generic "Last Known Good” versions associated with each Node.js release, but you can improve this experience by setting the [`"packageManager"`](https://nodejs.org/dist/v16.13.1/docs/api/all.html#packages_packagemanager) field in your project’s `package.json`.

 ### Package entry points[\#](https://nodejs.org/dist/v16.13.1/docs/api/all.html#packages_package-entry-points)